robusta-dev/holmesgpt/README.md

 You can view an example config file with all available settings [here](config.example.yaml).

-By default, without specifying `--config` the agent will try to read `config.yaml` from the current directory.
-If a setting is specified in both in config file and cli, cli takes precedence.
+By default, without specifying `--config` the agent will try to read `~/.holmes/config.yaml`.
+When settings are present in both config file and cli, the cli option takes precedence.

 <details>
 <summary>Custom Toolsets</summary>